Placements in Secure Accommodation

 The statement must be sent to CLU for checking and approving.
 CLU will return these with any suggested amendments.
 The Social Worker must make any required correction/additions and the application will then be issued by CLU who will also give advice about appropriate service of the application on the necessary parties.

 Young people will need to be legally represented in Court before it will hear an application for a Secure Order.
-The only exception to this is if s/he refuses to accept legal representation.
-S/he will be entitled to legal aid for these hearings.
+The only exception to this is if they refuse to accept legal representation.
+They will be entitled to legal aid for these hearings.

 10. Children Under 13 who Require Placement in Secure Accommodation